 - Planning a personal day to take care of yourself, spend time with a friend, or even just get out of town.

 If you want to work smarter, you will want to clear out negative thinking.
 An easy way to start is to replace the negative thinking with an alternative and more helpful thought.
 Something like: “Today, I am going to nail my priority list, focus, and move forward.”
 Come to work with a fresh attitude focused on what matters.
 Focus on your short list.
 Put whatever worries you aside (at least momentarily) so you can get things done.

 Let me share a little secret.
 Success in your career does not mean long working hours.
 Sure, you can kill yourself working long hours.
 But if want better work-life balance, you don’t need to give up all that you want and need for your personal life.

 I used to pull 60-hour weeks on a regular basis.
-I did that before kids.
-Before husband.
-I prided myself on my long hours.
-Today, I work a lot less and get enough done.
+This was long before I had a family.
+Back then, I prided myself on my long hours.
+But frankly, I now work a lot less and somehow get enough done.
 Through a long and bumpy road, I learned a few key tools but they are relate back to one simple thing: how I use my precious time.

 Are you inspired to become a productivity geek?
 Want to work smarter?
 Pick 1 time-saver from the list above and commit to trying it for one week.
 What do you have to lose?